carterstroup/CPU-Emulator/Syntax Instructions.md

 ## Assembly Information

+This CPU Emulator uses a unique Assembly-like ISA.
+You can code different functions using the data_input.txt file.
 Below you will find a list of function supported by the emulator and their Assembly syntax.

 ### Add

-This function will add two registers together and store the result in a seperate register.
+This function will add two registers together and store the result in a separate register.

 `ADD,STORAGE REGISTER,ADDENED1,ADDEND2`